 The Counseling Center > Meet Our Staff

-The Community House Counseling Center is unique among mental health clinics because we invest heavily in the ongoing professional development of our therapists.
-Each clinician is provided with regular, ongoing study, supervision, and consultation in order to keep on the cutting edge of mental healthcare research and practice.
-Supporting the clinical growth and professional development of our therapists is an investment in the betterment of our clients’ lives.
+We’ve built a team of compassionate and talented mental health professionals, each with their unique strengths.
+The Counseling Center is unique among mental health clinics because we invest heavily in the ongoing professional development of our therapists.
+Each clinician is provided with ongoing study, supervision, and consultation in order to keep on the cutting edge of mental healthcare research and practice.

 Robert Agnoli, LCSW, CPAIP, Clinical Director